 Outside the package, it was written that it gives your face some kind of hotness but I never believed it.
 So, when I first used it I was really surprised.
 Other than becoming hot on your skin and having coffee particles inside it, it is the same old sugar scrub we know.

 The L'Oréal Paris Anti-Fatigue Scrub combines 3 fine sugars (brown, blonde, white) with the toning properties of Coffee Grains for instantly toned, energized, and baby-soft skin.
 At the heart of the formula are 100% naturally sourced exfoliants rich in essential nutrients, providing deep yet gentle exfoliation.
 Toning ingredients also work to boost radiance, including Coffee Grains known to reduce puffiness and smooth fatigue lines, Sweet Almond Oil is known for its energizing properties to help boost skin vitality, and Coconut Oil to smooth and soften the skin. (via L'Oréal Paris official website)

 How to use it?

 Apply a small amount with dry fingers onto your clean, dry skin and close the jar lid tightly.
 Add warm water and gently massage over your FACE in circular motions, avoiding the eye area.
 Once sugars have melted, rinse with warm water.
 Use 3 times a week.
 Also works on your LIPS to smooth and refine the lip line, improving the wear of lipstick.

-BUT of course there are other hot masks that are reusable (like the ones in the image) and that are way less expensive since you can use them again and again.
+BUT of course, there are other hot masks that are reusable (like the ones in the image) and that is way less expensive since you can use them again and again.
 There are various brands that produces these masks and you can easily find them on Amazon too.

 4- Hot Bath with Essential Oils